TheIronWolfModding/rF2SharedMemoryMapPlugin/README.md

 ### Rules Control input
 This is experimental control buffer.
 It allows sending Rules input to the game.
 The idea was that it might make developing custom rules plugin easier, by being able to change logic in an external app/script without rebuilding plugin/restarting rF2.

 However, this is experimental, because I am not positive this approach is going to "fly"/is reliable.
-The reason for that is that when done inside of a plugin, rules are applied synchronously, game sends rules input, and allows updating that input in the same callback, meaning synchronously.
-Using shared memory plugin this process is not synchronous, game sends rules in a function call, plugin picks up rules update from the input buffer, and will apply update next time function is invoked.
+The reason for that is that when done inside of a plugin, rules are applied synchronously: game sends rules input, and allows updating that input in the same callback, meaning synchronously.
+Using shared memory plugin this process is not synchronous: game sends rules in a function call, plugin picks up rules update from the input buffer in a separate function call, and will apply update next time game calls rule update function.
 So there's a gap between game ouput rules and requested input rules.

 I tried to minimize the impact of this processing gap by copying some of the latest rules state onto the updated state, but I do not know how reliably would that work.
 That said, I am very passionate about autosport rules, so if you try to use this plugin for rules development and need help/changes (with the plugin part), feel free to reach out.